IvoVuk/Face-Mask-classification/README.md

 _____________________________________________________________________________________
 - Dataset Preparation

-We expand the size of a training dataset by creating modified versions of images in the dataset.
+We have expanded the size of a training dataset by creating modified versions of images in the dataset.
-Dataset was divided on **train 80% /test 10% /valid 10%** folders with python code
+The dataset was divided on **train 80% /test 10% /valid 10%** folders with python code
 with use of split-folder library
 ```
 import split_folders